melvinkcx/fastapi-events/README.md

 pip install fastapi-events
 ```

-before using an AWS handler, install:
+To use it with AWS handlers, install:

 ```shell
 pip install fastapi-events[aws]